vikbert/symfony-docker-starter/README.md

   api_sso_info        GET      ANY      ANY    /api/sso/info
   api_sso_login       POST     ANY      ANY    /api/sso/login

+  api_github_connect  GET      ANY      ANY    /api/github/connect
-  connect_github      GET      ANY      ANY    /connect/github
+  api_github_check    GET      ANY      ANY    /api/github/check

   api_todos           GET      ANY      ANY    /api/todos